BioShock (series): Future games

 In February 2014, while promoting Burial at Sea: Episode Two, series director Ken Levine revealed that BioShock Infinite would be Irrational Games' last game in the BioShock series.
 Levine let go of most of the staff of Irrational Games in February 2017 and rebranded the division as Ghost Story Games within 2K Games to work on smaller narrative titles.
 The rights to BioShock remained with 2K.
 In a 2016 interview, Levine explained that the pressure and stress of managing a large team as he had to for Infinite had impacted his health and personal relationships, and rather than stay on to build a larger game, decided to leave the BioShock franchise.

 Following Levine's decision, 2K Games stated that the BioShock series will continue, telling Game Informer they "look forward to exploring the next BioShock".
 In May 2014, 2K Games stated that work on the BioShock series was continuing with 2K Marin at the helm, despite the fact that in October 2013, 2K Marin had reportedly been shut down by 2K Games.
 It was reported that work on this title had started as early as 2015 at the Austin-based third-party studio Certain Affinity.
 However, by 2016, 2K decided to pull the project from Certain Affinity and bring it in-house, establishing a yet-to-be-named studio, as well as rebooting the development process.
 Previously, Kotaku had reported in 2018 that several employees from Hangar 13, another development studio within 2K Games, had joined a new studio in the San Francisco area and were working on a project known under the working title Parkside, believed by other Hangar 13 employees to be a BioShock title.

 2K formally announced in December 2019 that a new BioShock title was under development but was still some years from release.
 The game is being developed by a new internal studio, Cloud Chamber, with offices based in San Francisco (2K Marin's old offices) and a newly established location in Montreal.
 The studio is led by Kelley Gilmore, who had previously worked at Firaxis.
 The lead staff include lead art director Scott Sinclair, who had worked on the first BioShock, Jonathan Pelling as design director having previously done level work for BioShock and Infinite, and Hogarth de la Plante as creative director after having worked on the other BioShock games in numerous roles.
+According to Jason Schreier of Bloomberg News, prior to August 2025, an internal review of the next BioShock game was not well received by 2K, leading to changes at Cloud Chamber leadership to improve the development of the game.
+By August 2025, Rod Fergusson was brought into lead Cloud Chamber, as well as to oversee the overall Bioshock franchise; Ferguson was previously brought in by 2K as a fixer near the end of Bioshock Infinite's development to help get the game's troubled production back on track.